mrhoads/IPD2024/labguide/module2_iot.md

 !IMAGE[Click dataflows](./img/press-dataflows.png)

-**Dataflows**
+#### **Step 2 - Configure a Dataflow**

-Dataflows is a built-in feature in Azure IoT Operations that allows you to connect various data sources and perform data operations, simplifying the setup of data paths to move, transform, and enrich data.
+Azure IoT Operations provides powerful tools to simplify the creation and management of dataflows, enabling seamless data movement and transformation from edge to cloud.
+The [Dataflows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) feature allows you to connect various data sources, perform data operations, and enrich data, making it easier to analyze and gain insights from your IoT data.
+With [Data Processor](https://learn.microsoft.com/azure/iot-operations/manage-dataflows/data-processor), you can perform on-premises data transformations, ensuring that data is processed and contextualized before being sent to its destination.
+These capabilities help streamline the setup of data paths, whether you need to move, transform, or enrich data, providing a robust and scalable solution for managing industrial IoT data.
-As part of Dataflows, Data Processor can be use to perform on-premises transformation in the data either by using Digital Opeartions Experience or via automation.

-The configuration for a Dataflow can be done by means of different methods:
+The configuration for a Dataflow can be done using several different methods:

+* Via Bicep automation: Changes are deployed on the Schema Registry and are synced to the edge.
+* Via DOE: Design your Dataflows and Data Processor Transformations with the UX and synch changes to the edge to perform on-prem contextualization.
 * With Kubernetes and Custom Resource Definitions (CRDs).
-Changes are only applyed on-prem and don't sync with DOE.
-* Via Bicep automation: Changes are deployed on the Schema Registry and are synced to the edge.
-(Deployed Dataflows are visible on DOE).
-* Via DOE: Desig your Dataflows and Data Processor Transformations with the UX and synch changes to the edge to perform on-prem contextualization.

 You can write configurations for various use cases, such as:

 * Transform data and send it back to MQTT
 * Transform data and send it to the cloud
 * Send data to the cloud or edge without transformation

 By unsing DOE and the built in Dataflows interface: